Contemporary Art Centre of South Australia: History

-A network of independent organisations across Australia each known as Contemporary Art Society were created following the founding of the Contemporary Art Society of Victoria in July 1938.
+A network of independent organisations across Australia each known as Contemporary Art Society was created following the founding of the Contemporary Art Society of Victoria in July 1938.

-CACSA was the third of these, established in 1942 as the Contemporary Art Society as a breakaway from the Royal Society of Arts.
-It was run by volunteers, with Max Harris as president and secretary, and Ivor Francis as vice-president.
+Contemporary Art Society (SA Inc.) (also referred to as the Contemporary Art Society of South Australia) was the third of these, established in 1942 as a breakaway from the Royal South Australian Society of Arts.
+Located at 14 Porter Street, Parkside, CAS was run by volunteers, with founder Max Harris as president and secretary.
+Ivor Francis was a founding member, becoming chairman in 1944.
 Dorrit Black was an active member of the society until her death in 1951.
+Harris had brought the idea of the society from Melbourne, run by John Reed.
+According to an oral history interview with former art teacher Victor Adolfsson, one of the founding members of CAS (when still a student at the time), members retained their membership of the Royal Society of the Arts, which had become "reactionary".
+Other early members included a solicitor called Donnithorne, and David Dallwitz.

+An "all Australian anti-Fascist" art exhibition was held at the Society of Arts gallery in Adelaide by the older branches of the CAS (Victoria and New South Wales) in December 1942, including work by artists from around Australia.
+Ivor Francis, whose works were included in the exhibition, The News reported that three of the works exhibited in the exhibition, two of which were landscapes by SA artists Jacqueline Hick and Marjorie Gwynne, along with a satirical painting by Victorian artist John Bainbridge, were acquired by the South Australian National Gallery (now AGSA).

-First known as the Adelaide branch of the Contemporary Art Society, its first exhibition was held in the South Australian Society of Arts gallery in October 1943, though an anti-Fascist exhibition had been held in Adelaide by the older branches (Victoria and New South Wales) in January that year.
+The first exhibition held by the CAS Adelaide branch under Max Harris was held in the Society of Arts gallery in October 1943, and included around 200 works from Melbourne and Sydney.

+In 1960, the Contemporary Art Society of South Australia held an exhibition of Contemporary Australian Art as part of the Adelaide Festival of Arts, with assistance from George Berger from Sydney, in Charles Birks department store in Rundle Street.
+A catalogue of the exhibition was published.

 In 1964 the Contemporary Art Society moved into a bluestone residence in Porter Street, Parkside, which was used for exhibiting its members' work, which, by the time of its closure in 2016, had become the longest-running contemporary art space in the country.

 In 1974, a new organisation named the Australian Experimental Art Foundation (AEAF) was created by members breaking away from CACSA, with the intention of focusing on "more radical, multi-disciplinary and performance work".

 In 1986 the organisation became incorporated, was renamed the Contemporary Art Centre of South Australia, and became a publicly-funded organisation which ran nationally and internationally significant exhibitions.
 It was one of Australia's most prominent contemporary art organisations, with its mission to "promote, develop and support contemporary art practice and critical thinking through South Australian, national and international exhibitions, publications, debate and associated activities".
+CACSA was a member of Contemporary Art Organisations of Australia (CAOs) (now apparently defunct).